-School jurisdictions are required to submit electronically their claims to the Business Operations and Stakeholder Support Branch by November 30.
-Payment is made on the basis of the submitted information, the Special Transportation Allocation Criteria and funding rates, and in accordance with the School Act and the Student Transportation Regulation, A.R.
-250/1998; amended A.R.
-197/2000.
+1. School jurisdictions are required to electronically submit their claims to the Business Operations and Stakeholder Support Branch by November 30.
+Payment is made on the basis of the submitted information, the Special Transportation Allocation Criteria and funding rates, and in accordance with the School Act and the Student Transportation Regulation.